-The Coronavirus Aid, Relief and Economic Security (CARES) Act was established on March 27, 2020, and with it the $150 billion Coronavirus Relief Fund.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act was enacted on March 27, 2020, and with it the $150 billion Coronavirus Relief Fund to help stabilize state, local, and tribal budgets.
+The relief fund falls under the purview of the U.S. Department of Treasury.
 The Act requires that the payments from the Coronavirus Relief Fund (CRF) only be used to cover expenses that:

 - Are necessary expenditures incurred due to the public health emergency with respect to the Coronavirus Disease 2019 (COVID–19);

 - Were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government; and

 - Were incurred during the period that begins on March 1, 2020, and ends on December 30, 2020.

 The Coronavirus Relief Fund (CRF) provides an opportunity to identify and cover the costs of the County's significant efforts to combat the coronavirus pandemic.

 Sacramento County's Share of the Coronavirus Relief Fund